 What Is The Blockchain?

-There’s a big difference between Bitcoin and blockchain.
-One common trap new comers often fall into is thinking they’re the same thing, but Bitcoin is not blockchain.
+We mentioned it before, but there’s a big difference between Bitcoin and Blockchain.
+One very common trap new comers often fall into is thinking they’re the same thing, but Bitcoin is not blockchain.

 In order to keep track of who owns what tokens or coins, cryptocurrencies use blockchain technology.
 This is referred to as a ledger and is essentially just a big database / file that is constantly updated to show who owns what.
 For example it might say “Bill owns 1 bitcoin”.